-Prescription drugs are abused whenever they are taken in a manner not intended by the prescribing doctor.
+Prescription drugs abuse happens whenever they are consumed in a manner or quantity not recommended by the prescribing doctor.
 Methods of abuse include taking drugs in a greater quantity than directed or snorting crushed pills in an effort to get an enhanced effect.
-They are being abused whenever they are taken by anyone other than the patient.
-Unfortunately, a 2014 study by the Substance Abuse and Mental Health Services Administration (SAMHSA), approximately an estimated 8.2 million adults aged 26 or older misused pain relievers in 2015.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), approximately an estimated 8.2 million adults aged 26 or older misused pain relievers in 2015.
 This number represents 3.9 percent of this or the older age group who used prescription drugs non-medically in the previous year.

 Opioids are used to treat intense pain that cannot be relieved through any other means.
-In addition to pain relief, they can produce feelings of well-being and euphoria.
-Examples of opioid pain relievers include drugs that contain active ingredients such as codeine, hydrocodone, and oxycodone.
+In addition to pain relief, they can also produce the feelings of well-being and euphoria.
+The well-known examples of opioid pain relievers include drugs that contain active ingredients, such as codeine, hydrocodone, and oxycodone.
 Some of the common opioid brand names are:

-Signs of prescription drug addiction vary between classes of drugs.
-Signs of opioid abuse or addiction with the help of following symptoms:
+The signs and symptoms of prescription drug addiction vary between classes of drugs.
+One can identify the presence of opioid abuse or addiction with the help of following symptoms:

 - Feeling high (euphoria)